dataminer-site/dataminer-site.github.io/docs/archive/0.9/sql/case_sensitivity.md

 ## Identifiers

-Following the convention of the SQL standard, identifiers in DuckDB are case-insensitive.
+Following the convention of the SQL standard, identifiers in DataMiner are case-insensitive.
 However, each character's case (uppercase/lowercase) is maintained as entered by the user.

 ### Examples